Start 2026 Strong — Subscribe and get access to 1000+ articles for less than $1/week Subscribe Now →

 Gwyneth Philips left Northeastern University holding the NCAA record for career save percentage at .958 — and then, in her first professional season, became the first goaltender to receive the Ilana Kloss Playoff MVP award.

-On the international stage, Philips represented the United States at the 2024 and 2025 IIHF Women's World Championships, winning gold and silver respectively.
-At the 2025 championship, she entered the gold medal game in the third period after starter Aerin Frankel was injured, and was the goaltender on the ice for the overtime-winning goal.
-She also started two games at the 2026 Winter Olympics in Milano-Cortina without allowing a goal, earning gold with Team USA.
+On the international stage, Philips represented the United States at the 2024 and 2025 IIHF Women's World Championships, winning a gold medal and a silver medal across the two tournaments.
+At the 2025 championship, she entered the gold medal game in the third period after Aerin Frankel was injured and was the overtime-winning goaltender.
+She also started two games at the 2026 Winter Olympics in Milano-Cortina without allowing a goal, winning gold with Team USA.

 Career Highlights